realTristan/hermes/README.md

 [GET /values](https://github.com/realTristan/Hermes/blob/master/server/handlers/values.go)
 ```
-@About
+@ About
-- Get data from the cache using a key.
+➤ Get data from the cache using a key.

 @Parameters:
 - key: string